Food and flower markets

 Albert Cuypmarkt is the largest and most popular outdoor market in the Netherlands, with 260 stands selling everything from typical Dutch treats such as raw herring or freshly made stroopwafels.
 Situated in the heart of De Pijp, the surrounding cafes and terraces make Albert Cuyp a lively spot for a day of shopping and people-watching.

-An institution in Oost, Dappermarkt boasts 200 stalls selling appliances and clothing, plants and fresh produce, including meat and fish.
+An institution in Amsterdam Oost, Dappermarkt boasts 200 stalls selling appliances and clothing, plants and fresh produce, including meat and fish.
 Traders from the Middle East, North Africa and Suriname offer specialty foods.
 Be sure to discover something new here and head to Oosterpark for a tasty picnic.

 Ten Katemarkt is a deceptively small street market selling fruits and vegetables, freshly baked bread and more.
 Lined with cafes and interiors stores, and adjacent to Foodhallen and trendy culture centre De Hallen, you’re sure to find something homegrown and delicious here.

 A permanent fixture in downtown Amsterdam, this floating flower market is not to be missed.
 Situated on a stretch of the Singel canal, Bloemenmarkt's glass houses are filled with vibrant colours and the smell of fresh flowers.